Who is a Film Producer?

 How to Become a Film Producer?

 Step: 1 Film producers often gain experience from across the film industry.
-For example, some film producers start as actors, writers, agents, directors or gain experience as studio executives.
+For example, some film producers start as actors, writers, agents, and directors or gain experience as studio executives.

 Step: 3 Gain experience through some internships at a small studio, radio station, or television network.